janatomastikova/quoted/README.md

 1 = "Can you stop talking? ..."
 2 = "What the fuck? ..."
 3 = "I wish I was kidding ..."
+4 = "We're gonna be dealing with data that's really big"